backpackcloud/backpackcloud.github.io/_drafts/episode-2-developers-and-chefs.md

 I'm not a fan of doing something twice.
 If I need to do it one more time, I'll try to automate it.
 It's my nature as a lazy creative developer.
 I'm always concerned about being consistent... and have more time to do things that matter.
 That's why I started to write build images.

 How can we assure consistency if we're building software using unpredictable environments?
 A container is something consistent by definition.
-Why don't use them to consistently build software?
+So why don't use them to consistently build software?
 That's the idea behind the [Source-to-Image](https://github.com/openshift/source-to-image) (S2I) project.

-The S2I project works by injecting your source code into a container image, building the source and producing a container image.
+The S2I project works by injecting your source code into a container, building the source inside it and producing another container image.
 The idea is powerful and simple, but it's focused on images as the result.
 Since I make tools, S2I can be helpful, but it's not the abstraction I was seeking for this endeavour.

 Solving problems is tricky.
 Use the wrong abstraction and you'd end up hammering a screw.
 S2I is part of the OpenShift CI/CD feature, which requires [Jenkins](https://jenkins.io).
 I really don't like Jenkins, it's not the best abstraction.
 You need 3rd party plugins to make it worth.
 It's like turning a hammer into a screwdriver.
-That put S2I aside.
+That, unfortunately, put S2I aside.

 Then my friend Daniel told me about [GitLab CI/CD](https://about.gitlab.com/features/gitlab-ci-cd/).
 It has the same idea of S2I and has its own Domain Specific Language (DSL) for defining pipelines.
-After a few moments of playing with GitLab CI/CD, I found a nice place for it inside my OpenShift cluster.
+After a few moments playing with GitLab CI/CD, I found a nice place for it inside my OpenShift cluster.

 My first defined pipeline was for a Java project.
 The classic build/test/release pipeline.
 GitLab supports variables on projects, which removes some configurations from the DSL file.
-The pipeline was really interesting, until the second Java project.
+The pipeline was really interesting... until the second Java project.

-I didn't want to repeat myself defining the same boring command for the pipeline steps, so I changed the build image to be a my own custom image with some helpers that allowed me to define the step as a simple `build` command, or even `release`.
+I didn't want to repeat myself defining the same boring command for the pipeline steps, so I changed the build image to be my own custom image with some helpers.
+That allowed me to define steps as a simple `build` command, or even `release`.
 Everything I needed was already inside the image or defined as a variable inside the organization's settings in GitLab.
 Beautiful!

 When a Golang project arrived at my GitLab, I did the same approach and created a build image.
 The same thing for my Ruby projects and so on.
-Now I have a lot of recipes for a gourmet pipeline menu.
+Now I have a lot of recipes for gourmet tools.

-Now I'm wondering if the chef followed the recipe.
-I better eat this before it gets cold.
+I'm really wondering if the chef followed the recipe.
+I'd better eat this before it gets cold.